databio/geniml/docs/likelihood/assess.md

 - ``--file_list``, takes the path to file with list of files
 - ``--universe``, takes the path to file with the assessed universe
-- ``--save_to_file``,  is a flag that specifies whether to out put table with each row containing file name, median distance to start, median distance to end
+- ``--save_to_file``,  is a flag that specifies whether to out put table with each row containing file name, median of the distances
 - ``--folder_out``, takes the path to folder in which put the output file
 - ``--pref``, takes a prefix of output file name
 - ``--no_workers``, takes the number of workers that should be used